Janina Wójcicka Hoskins: Biography

 From 1950 to 1955, she worked as a translator and assistant for Mikołajczyk's friend, US Representative John Dingell, who was of Polish descent.
 In 1951, Dingell sponsored HR 632, legislation which granted Wójcicka and her children permanent residency in the US.

 While working for Dingell, she began volunteering to work with Polish collections at the Library of Congress.
-In 1952, she took a part-time position as Polish Consultant in the new Slavic and East European Division, working as a bibliographer and compiler of lists of Polish-language abbreviations and reference materials and was responsible for the ordering of thousands of books and other materials.
+In 1952, she took a part-time position as a Polish Consultant in the new Slavic and East European Division, working as a bibliographer and compiler of lists of Polish-language abbreviations and reference materials and was responsible for the ordering of thousands of books and other materials.
 In 1955, she became a full-time area specialist covering Poland and Bulgaria.

 In addition to direct acquisitions, she supervised book exchange programs with Polish institutions.
-One in particular was the result of Public Law 480, in effect 1972 to 1979, in which Polish debt to the US was partially discharged by directing Polish materials to a number of American institutions.
-In the 1970s, the Polish collections in the Library of Congress grew to over 90 thousand books and 130 thousand periodicals.
-Hoskins also made four trips to Poland to arrange exchanges and other collaborative efforts with Polish libraries, in 1966 (with Librarian of Congress L. Quincy Mumford), 1974, 1976, and 1978.
+One in particular was the result of Public Law 480, in effect from 1972 to 1979, in which Polish debt (cf. Economy of Polish People's Republic at 1970s and 1980s) to the US was partially discharged by directing Polish materials to a number of American institutions.
+In the 1970s, the Polish collections in the Library of Congress grew to over 90,000 books and 130,000 periodicals.
+Hoskins also made trips to Poland to arrange for exchanges and other collaborative efforts with Polish libraries in 1966 (with Librarian of Congress L. Quincy Mumford), 1974, 1976, and 1978.
 In 1963, she was awarded a Meritorious Service Award by the Library of Congress.

 Her descendants include Susan Wojcicki, the former CEO of YouTube, Janet Wojcicki, an anthropologist and epidemiologist, and Anne Wojcicki, founder of 23andMe.